 Sex: is assigned at birth based on external genitalia, reproductive organs, chromosomes, and hormones.
-Some people with ambiguous or other biological complexities (such as chromosomal pattern or hormonal shift), may identify as intersex.
+Sex is the science of a persons body.
+Some people with ambiguous or other biological complexities (such as chromo-somal pattern or hormonal shift), may identify as intersex.